How to interpret water resistance (ATM) – avoid costly mistakes

 What does ATM actually mean on a watch?

-How do you choose the right waterproofing?
+How to choose the right water resistance?